spreedly/iframe-tokenization-ref-impl/README.md

 ## How It Works

 1. The tool generates a private/public key pair and certificate
-2. Registers the certificate with Spreedly using your credentials
+2. Registers the ONE-TIME use certificate with Spreedly using your credentials
 3. Creates a cryptographic signature for iframe tokenization
 4. Runs 2 reference implementations, OpenSSL and Ruby on AlpineLinux, and outputs one time usage values you can use to test your implementation:
 ```bash